 Reno is a 12 year-old 14.1 hand Red Dun Mustang gelding.
 He started life in the wild, living on the Granite Range in Nevada.
 At 3 years old he was rounded up and underwent initial training in a Prisoner Rehab program for use as a ranch horse.
 In 2010 he was adopted and used for cow sorting, roping, barrel racing to sierra pack riding events.
 A very gentle “get-on-and go” horse.

 Reno was acquired in 2014 with funds made available by the Los Altos Community Foundation.

-Steele is a 24-year old gelding quarter/paint horse cross.
-He is our largest horse at 15.2 hands high.
+Steele is a 24-year old gray gelding.
+He is double registered as Paint and Quarter Horse and is our largest horse at 15.2 hands high.
 Before coming to Westwind 4-H, he received the title “Therapy Horse of the Year” at Ride On Therapeutic Horsemanship program in Southern California.